jeroll4514/typed_notes/README.md

 # My typed notes
-This contains LaTeX files (and the .pdf files they product) for my typed notes for my physics research.
+This contains LaTeX files (and the .pdf files they produce) for my typed notes for my physics research.

 ## Available files
 - `pseudospin_orders`